Santhosh-KumarReddy/telugu-sentiment-dataset/README.md

 ## 🙏 Acknowledgements

 The comments used in this dataset were obtained via the YouTube Data API.
-The authors thank annotators for their contribution to data labeling.